rancher/opni/docs/content/en/_index.md

 <br />
 <br />

 Opni Monitoring is an open-source multi-cluster monitoring platform.
-It ingests Prometheus metrics from all your Kubernetes clusters and provides a centralized observability plane for your infrastructure.
-Use Opni Monitoring to visualize metrics from all your clusters at once, and give each of your users their own customized view using granular access control.
+It ingests Prometheus metrics from any number of Kubernetes clusters and provides a centralized observability plane for your infrastructure.
+Use Opni Monitoring to visualize metrics from all your clusters at once, and give every user their own customized view using granular access control.

 ## ⚡ Powered by Open-Source

-Opni Monitoring is completely free (as in freedom, *and* beer) Apache-licensed open-source software.
+Opni Monitoring is completely free Apache-licensed open-source software.
 It builds upon existing, ubiquitous open-source systems - [Prometheus](https://prometheus.io), [Grafana](https://grafana.com), and [Cortex](https://cortexmetrics.io) - and extends them with a number of powerful enterprise features typically only found in SaaS platforms and other proprietery solutions.

 ## 🔋 Batteries Included